 In chess a King (K) is thought to have a fighting value of 4 (noting that it cannot be traded); on a larger 10x10 board I'd put the fighting value of a K as 2.5.

-Regarding these values, note I'd estimate a chess knight worth 3 Pawns on a 10x10 board, while I'd put a camel at half that value, since while it has 8 moves maximum, like a knight, it's colour-bound.
-Then, just as in chess a Q=R+B+P, I found my estimate of a Flying Dragon's value on a 10x10 board to be B+camel+P, or 6, as given above.
+Regarding these values, note I'd estimate a chess knight worth 3 Pawns on a 10x10 board, while I'd put a camel at 2 Pawns, since while it has 8 moves maximum, like a knight, and even more reach, it's also colour-bound.
+Then, just as in chess a Q=R+B+P, I found my estimate of a Flying Dragon's value on a 10x10 board to be B+camel+P, or 6.5, as given above.
 Note also that on a large (10x10) board, the value of long range pieces (such as Bs & Rs) increases.

 My value for the Advancer is based on the assumption that it is almost worth a chess queen (see the link given earlier in the Pieces section regarding this); I arbitrarily decided the difference between the two pieces ought to be less than a pawn, and estimated an Advancer as worth a Flying Dragon plus a Bishop on a 10x10 board.

 Betza's mentioned that such a piece as the Butterfly could ('in the general case') be worth a bit more than a mushroom (which in turn he said is close in value to a chess knight; see the link given earlier in the Pieces section), and that prompted me to suppose the Butterfly as having about the value of a Bishop on a 10x10 board.
-However, my later calculations were perhaps not quite in line with this: just as a chess Q=R+B+P, I now reckon a Butterfly's value on a 10x10 board to be 3/4*(knight-P)+1/4*(K-P)+P = 23/8, or approximately 3, as given above.
+My later calculations were in line with this: just as a chess Q=R+B+P, I reckon a Butterfly's value on a 10x10 board to be roughly (1/2*(knight-P)+1/4*(camel-P)+P)+1/4*(K-P)+P = 57/16, or approximately 3.5, as given above.

 Regarding my estimate for a Butterfly Chess K's fighting value, recalling that a chess K has a fighting value of 4 (even though it cannot be exchanged), this value in my view might be rather oddly expressed (for lack of a known formula) as chess K = 32 x (max. # cells chess K moves to [eight]) divided by (# of cells on a chess board [sixty-four]) = 4; similarly, a Butterfly Chess K has a fighting value of 32 x (max. # cells Butterfly Chess K moves to [eight]) divided by (# of cells on Butterfly Chess board [one hundred]) = 2.5 approx.

 Note that White can threaten a mate in one move, right at move one, with 1.Dg1-f4 (eyeing the square g7), but Black has at least three defences (1...Pe9-e7, 1...Pf9-f8 and 1...Ph9-h8; perhaps 1...Pe9-e6 is also perfectly adequate, or Black can even consider moving his D on g10 right off the bat, too).
-Instead 1.Dg1-h4 also threatens the same mate in one, besides 2.Dh4-i7, but Black can (thankfully) defend at least with 1...Ph9-h8, when it seems White has gained little by committing his D at move one; perhaps 1...Dg10-h7 is playable, too, besides 1...Pe9-e6, with the idea if 2.Dh4-i7 Yi10-j8 3.Di7-j10 Ph9-h8, intending ...Yj8-h9 winning the trapped D, when Black may have compensation for his ultimate slight material deficit (depending if one estimates the values for this variant's pieces more or less as I do).
+Instead 1.Dg1-h4 also threatens the same mate in one, besides 2.Dh4-i7, but Black can (thankfully) defend at least with 1...Ph9-h8, when it seems White has gained little by committing his D at move one; perhaps 1...Dg10-h7 is playable, too, besides 1...Pe9-e6, with the idea if 2.Dh4-i7 Yi10-j8 3.Di7-j10 Ph9-h8, intending ...Yj8-h9 winning the trapped D, when Black ends up with equivalent material value (depending if one estimates the values for this variant's pieces more or less as I do).

 Regardless, I like the setup I've chosen, since bishops can be deployed in similar ways that they are in chess, and it's possible for either flying dragon to soon be developed in a way that it continues to protect the pawn positioned directly in front of its adjacent bishop.
-I also liked that rooks are almost fully worth flying dragons on a 10x10 board (in my estimation), which adds one more type of near equivalent 1 for 1 piece exchange that a player could possibly make during a game (besides B for Y).
+I also liked that a rook plus a pawn is worth a flying dragon on a 10x10 board (in my estimation), which adds one more type of [near] equivalent exchange of pieces that a player could possibly make during a game.

 By way of comparison, the original version of 10x8 Capablanca Chess had a similar 'defect', in that White could threaten a mate in one right at the first turn.
 This was alarming enough that a second ('final') version of Capablanca Chess was made by altering that game's original setup, yet many players are still happy to play with the original setup.
 Here's a discussion of Capablance Chess on chessvariants.com: Capablanca Chess